-In March 2019 EDP announced a new strategic update for 2019-2022.
-The strategic update contains a vision to lead energy transition and to create superior value for shareholders.
+EDP's vision is to lead the energy transition and create superior value to shareholders.
+To achieve this ambitious vision, in March 2019 EDP announced a new strategic update for the period of 2019-2022.
 The key elements of this strategy are: (i) accelerated and focused growth; (ii) continuous portfolio optimisation; (iii) preserving a solid balance sheet and a low-risk business profile; (iv) improving efficiency and enabling digitalisation of the business; and (v) delivering attractive shareholder remuneration.
+This five pillar strategy is further supported by EDP's commitment to decarbonisation and sustainability pursuant to its 2030 vision.